openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhia_0_0.md

 ### Setpoint (heating)

-Sets the thermostate setpoint
+Sets the thermostate setpoint.

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Binary Sensor 1

-Indicates if a sensor has triggered
+Indicates if a sensor has triggered.

 The ```sensor_binary1``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.